OpenRefine/OpenRefine/GOVERNANCE.md

 - Run the CI pipeline on your PRs automatically
 - Are part of the OpenRefine organization and have the OpenRefine badge on their GitHub profile

 **How to become a Committer?**: Committers are voting-binding members; they select and elect new members through a voting process.
-Nominations should be submitted to the [developer discussion list](https://forum.openrefine.org/c/dev/8), where contributors can nominate themselves or other contributors.
+Nominations should be submitted to the [developer section of the forum](https://forum.openrefine.org/c/dev/8), where contributors can nominate themselves or other contributors.
 See the Member Election section below for more details.

 **Current list of Committers**: The list is available here: https://github.com/orgs/OpenRefine/people.